publiccodenet/process-code-software-procurement/index.md

 This process code covers 4 different approaches to procuring software.
 Which steps you should read depends on your approach.

-Everyone should read steps 1-4 (Orientation phase).
+Everyone should read steps 1-4 (Orientation phase) and step 11 (Implementation phase).

 After orientation, read these steps based on your procurement approach:

-* Buying off the shelf software: steps 5,
+* Buying off the shelf software: steps 5, 7, 8, 9
-* Contracting a custom instance of existing open source software: steps 5,
+* Contracting a custom instance of existing open source software: steps 5, 7, 8, 9, 10
-* Contracting custom software: steps 5,
+* Contracting custom software: steps 5, 7, 8, 9, 10
-* Building software in-house: steps 6,
+* Building software in-house: steps 6, 10

 ![Diagram of different paths through this material based on procurement process chosen](/process-code.png)

 ## Contents

 ### [Orientation phase: Capacity-building & Research](phases/orientation-phase.md)

 1\.
 [Capacity-building](phases/01-capacity-building.md)